InnovativeDev-17/Stack-implementation-using-array/README.md

 insertAtHead Function:

-1) Creates a new node.
+1) Creates a new node:
 Sets its next to the current head.
 Updates head to point to the new node. insertAtTail Function:

-2) Creates a new node.
+2) Creates a new node:
 If the list is empty, sets head to the new node.
 Otherwise, traverses to the end of the list and links the new node. display Function: